QGEP/qgepplugin/README.md

 * In QGIS `Preferences > Processing > Processing providers > QGEP > SWMM exectutable` set the path to the swmm `.exe` i.e. `C:/Program Files (x86)/EPA SWMM 5.1.013/swmm5.exe`

 ### Installation psycopg2
 The script requires `psycopg2` to connect to the database.
+(NOT SURE IF PSYCOPG IS INSTALLED BY DEFAULT WITH QGIS)

 [Psycopg2 installation](https://pypi.org/project/psycopg2/)